PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Cognitive Models of Language Learning - Requirements and Use-cases.md

 :thumbsup: :headphones: :coffee:

 ## Use-case 1: Create a flowchart of language acquisition and demonstrate the information processing for a simple scenario
-Scenario description: Baby sees their mother directly in front and above her crib.
+Scenario description: Baby sees their mother directly in front and above her crib; both are in a lit room.
 The mother is repeating the same word over and over again: 'mama'.
 After every repetition, there are two possible outcomes:
 1. The baby does not repeat the word (succesfully) or performs some other behaviour (e.g. smiling).
 The mother therefore repeats the word. <!--- (auditory cue, no positive or negative reinforcement learning) --->
 2. The baby repeats the word succesfully (enough).
-In response the mother smiles, expresses auditory excitement, and touches the baby affectively. <!--- (auditory, visual and tactile cue; positive reinforcement learning) --->
+In response the mother smiles and expresses auditory excitement. <!--- (auditory, visual and tactile cue; positive reinforcement learning) --->

-You can assume that the baby and the mother both do not have any biological or psychological defects and represent the average human.
+You can assume that the baby and the mother both do not have any biological or psychological defects and represent the average human of their given category.
+You only have to describe the informational processing of the elements mentioned in the scenario description.

 ### Learning Behaviour to Integrate
 This scenario uses cognitive systems and processes we studied last block but it also integrate the material we studied with regards to the [auditory system](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Auditory%20Perception%20&%20Learning.html) and [cognitive models of language learning](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Cognitive%20Models%20of%20Language%20Learning.html).
 However, this scenario requires the see the exhibition of a type of a second type of learning behaviour we did not cover yet: mirror-neurons.